WendyOlsen/entropyOrdinalData2024/README.md

 SUMMARY OF THE CONTENTS * * * * * Title: Entropy of Ordinal Inputs in A Social Data Science Context: Ontic and Statistical Options By Wendy Olsen & Ziyang Zhou
 We provided a rapid-fire talk at the Royal Statistical Society on 4 Sept, 2024.
 Then a longer talk at BSPS in Bath, UK, 11th Sept 2024.

 The files include: --Two sets of Powerpoint slides -- one code file in R script format.
-Two code files in Stata format.
+Four code files in Stata do format.
+Four log files, one per 'do' file.
+Two files for use in R;  both have .Rmd suffixes.
+For each R file, there is the 'knit' possibility.
+We provide the Knit results as R Markdown PDF and html format files.

 We are ready to take your questions via email.